DazKins/mirrormaker-demo/README.md

 Please take a look inside the `.sh` script files.
 They're not complicated at all and were made just to make documenting the steps easier.

+Also note the `./get-topics.sh` script which will show you the topics in each cluster.
+Be sure to take a look at all the topics that get auto-created by mirrormaker in each cluster.

 The `./kafka.*.properties` files contains all the running config for the Kafka clusters

 The `./zookeeper.*.properties` files contains all the running config for the Kafka clusters